zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 I’m very sorry about that; really, I am!
 Well, that’s wh at we mean by “all the rage,” very popular.
 So, Yao’s company was popular six mon ths ago in fact, customers were beating down his door to get one of the se cell phones.
 “To beat down (someone’s) door” is a phrase that means to do anyt hing to get this product.
 In this case, it means that the product is very p opular, that all of the customers wanted to buy one of these cell phones.

  Anya says, “That was six months ago.
 It’s a different story n ow.
 Those cell phones are now considered passé.”
 When we say something i s “passé” (passé), with an accent mark over the “e” because it is a foreign  word, we mean it is no longer popular, it is old-fashioned; out of date, we might say.
 Anya says that Yao has inventory he can’t unload.
 “Inventory” are the thing s that a company owns.
-So if you makes cell phones, somewhere you have a bunch o f cell phones in your building ready to sell.
+So if you makes cell phones, somewhere you have a bunch of cell phones in your building ready to sell.
 That’s your inventory.
 “To  unload,” in this case, means to sell.
 But “unload” can also mean to give somet hing away, especially if nobody wants it.
 To try to get rid of something is ano ther meaning of unload.
 “Unload” has other meanings as well, as does the word “ banner” that we began our dialogue with; look at the Learning Guide and you ’ll find more explanations.
 Anya continues, “You know how fickle the market is.”
 “Fickle ” (fickle) means to change your mind frequently, especially about what you like  and don’t like.
-One day I like popcorn, the next day – eh – I don’t really w ant any.
+One day I like popcorn, the next day – eh – I don’t really want any.
 I’m fickle; I change my mind a lot.
 Anya says “the market,” meaning people wh o are buying things or business in general is fickle – it changes quickly.

 Clint says, “I’m sorry to hear that.
 How about you?
 Ho w’s the travel business?”
 So apparently Anya is in the travel business: airlines, rai lroads, that sort of thing.
 Anya says, “Why do you think I’m sitting here (here in the  bar) crying in my beer?”
 The expression “to cry in your beer” means to dri nk beer or alcohol because you are sad or depressed and you think that the be er will make you feel better.
 So, “to cry in your beer” means to be sad and  to try to make yourself happy by having a beer.
 Anya says, “Pull up a chair and I’ ll tell you my sob story.”
 “To pull up a chair” literally means to take a ch air and put it next to someone to talk to them.
 More generally, it means sit d own and listen to someone who is going to tell you a story.
 So you pull up  a chair when you are about to listen to a story, and if someone says “pull up a chair,” they mean listen to my story.
 Her story is a sob (sob) story.
 “To sob,” as a verb, means to cry very emotionally; a “sob story” is a sad story, something that  would make you cry: “The girls spent all night talking about their sob stories related to their ex- boyfriends.”
 Something you might want to do over a bee r!